captvonsciencypants/computational-imaging-lab/index.md

 * Viruses
 * Nanoparticles

-Our ultimate goal of visualising these objects is to help cure diseases, engineer a more sustainable future, and to better understand nature itself.
+Our ultimate goal of visualising these objects is to help cure diseases, engineer a more sustainable future, and increase our understanding of nature herself.

+The methods we work on to achieve this are

 We mainly use Python
 ```python